 After a student (or salesperson) achieves this line of practice, they are said to have mastered the material.
 However, we all know that one listen-in and two practice calls aren’t enough to make effective salespeople.

-When you’re teaching a new or old group of salespeople, you should see the act more as a way of coaching them rather than training them.
-As we’re sure you know, your role as a teacher for the sales team is to give individuals feedback based on what they do.
+When you’re teaching a new or old group of salespeople, you should see the act more as a way of coaching them, rather than training them.
+We’re sure you know, your role as a coach for the sales team is to give individuals feedback based on what they do.

 Rather than dictating how they should conduct sales calls, you should give the salesperson feedback based on what they could improve on.
 Don’t forget to highlight things they’ve done correctly as this will enforce them to do those things correctly again.